Fred Baker (soldier)

 Lieutenant Colonel Frederick Baker DSO (19 June 1908 – 1 June 1958) was a New Zealand soldier who served in the Second World War, leading the 28th (Māori) Battalion from 13 July to 2 November 1942.
 He was injured at the commencement of the Second Battle of El Alamein and his wounds were such that he was repatriated back to New Zealand.
 He later worked in New Zealand's public service, leading the Rehabilitation Department which assisted servicemen returning from the war into civilian life, by providing them with finance, training and housing.

 Early life

 Frederick Baker was born in the Hokianga, in the north of the North Island of New Zealand, on 19 June 1908 to a bushman and his wife.
 Of Ngāpuhi descent (via his mother), he attended local schools in the area.
-Entering the public service after completion of his education, he worked for the Public Works Department based in Whangarei before moving to Hamilton in 1928.
+Entering the public service after completion of his education, he worked for the Public Works Department based in Whangārei before moving to Hamilton in 1928.
 He became an accountant, qualifying in late 1931.
 He transferred to Wellington in 1933, working for the Audit Office and in the same year, married Edna Mavis Carrie.
 The couple would go on to have two children.
 By 1935, he was working for the Mortgage Corporation of New Zealand.